 - Safely store medicines.
 Check expiration dates.
-Keep all medications in the bottle, box or tube that they came in so the dosage and directions are always close at hand.
-Keep medicines up and away and out of sight of pets and when grandchildren come to visit.
-Never share your prescription medicines or take others’ medications.
-(Visit our medicine storage and disposal page for more information.)
+Keep medications in the bottle/tube they came in so dosage and directions are at hand.
+Keep medicines up and away from children.
+Never share your prescriptions or take others’ medications.

-- Contact your healthcare provider if you have any problems with your medicine.
-There are no “stupid questions” and no question is too trivial when it comes to your health and your medicines.
+- Contact your provider if you have problems with your medicine.

 Aging + Alcohol + Prescription medications = Health risk

-Drinking alcohol when you are taking a prescription medication is a health risk for many baby boomers and older adults.
-Aging bodies work more slowly to clear both medications and alcohol, which can make seniors more sensitive the effects of both.
-Many prescription medications may interact with alcohol and cause potentially dangerous adverse effects.
-Prescription medications also may not work as intended when combined with alcohol may not work at all, or, they may become harmful–even toxic.
+Drinking alcohol when you are taking a prescription medication is a health risk for many older adults.
+Aging bodies work more slowly to clear both medications and alcohol, which can make seniors more sensitive to the effects of both.
+Many prescriptions may interact with alcohol and cause potentially dangerous effects.
+Prescription medications also may not work as intended when combined with alcohol, may not work at all, or they may become harmful–even toxic.
 If you have certain health conditions or take certain medications, you may need to drink less or not at all.
-Ask your health care professional for guidance.
+Ask your health care professional.